-16.1 Income.
+- 16.1 Income.
 The fees for pilotage services earned by each Member under the tariff contained in WAC 363-116-300 (the "Pilotage Services Fees"), and fees for transportation to and from vessels and stations ("Transportation Fees"), are invoiced and collected by the Association.
-The total of the Pilotage Services Fees collected during a month for all of the Pilots is herein the "Total Pilotage Services Fees."

-16.2 Transportation Fees.
-The Transportation Fees are then allocated, and paid, specifically to the Member (Pilot) who earned them, and are not, for the purposes hereof, considered part of the Pilotage Service Fees or the Total Pilotage

-Service Fees.
-The Board may determine from time to time that the Transportation Fees are to be allocated in a manner different than that set forth in this Section 16.2.
+The total of the Pilotage Services Fees collected during a month for all of the Pilots is herein the "Total Pilotage Services Fees." - 16.2 Transportation Fees.
+The Transportation Fees are then allocated, and paid, specifically to the Member (Pilot) who earned them, and are not, for the purposes hereof, considered part of the Pilotage Service Fees or the Total Pilotage Service Fees.
+The Board may determine from time to time that the Transportation Fees are to be allocated in a manner different than that set forth in this Section 17.2. - 16.3 Duty Days.
+Unless otherwise specified by the Board of Directors, each day during which an Active Working Pilot is either on Duty and available for an Assignment, during the Pilot's assigned Work Period, or on Respite Period, or on Vacation Period, is defined herein as a "Duty Day."
+The number of Duty

-16.3 Duty Days.
-Unless otherwise specified by the Board of Directors, each day during which an Active Pilot is an active Member of the Association, and is either on Duty and available for an Assignment, during the Pilot's assigned Work Period, or on Respite Period, or on Vacation Period, is defined herein as a "Duty Day."
-The number of Duty Days for all Members (Pilots) for that month shall be combined to be the total Duty Days for all the Members (the "Combined Duty Days").
+Days for all Pilots for that month shall be combined to be the total Duty Days for all the Pilots (the "Combined Duty Days").